FRC-Team-3140/swerve3140/README.md

     * [SwerveModuleState](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/math/kinematics/SwerveModuleState.html) - Represents the state of a module.
     * [SwerveDriveOdometry](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/math/kinematics/SwerveDriveOdometry.html) - Allows you to track the robots position in the field.
 Estimate the robots position from swerve drive encoders and swerve azimuth encoders.
     * [SwerveDrivePoseEstimator](https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/math/estimator/SwerveDrivePoseEstimator.html) - More accurate version of swerve drive odometry.
+  * Examples and Tutorials
+    * WPILIB has a few examples and tutorial projects that may be a good starting point.
+    * Other FRC teams have posted code on github that may be useful examples.